 The next time you are given instructions, verbal or written, for a large assignment, think carefully about what you are going to do.
 Write down your plans in point form if it helps.
 Then describe or show your plans to the teacher well before the assignment is due.
-The feedback you get will help with ideas and with getting the best grade possible.
+Teachers always appreciate well-thought-out questions like this.